cloudflare/cloudflare-docs/products/rules/src/content/index.md

 # Welcome

-With Rules you can manage the following types of rules:
+With Rules, you can manage the following types of rules:

-- **Page Rules** - Allow you to control which Cloudflare settings trigger on a given URL.
+* **Page Rules** — Allow you to control which Cloudflare settings trigger on a given URL.
 Learn about Page Rules in the [Support KB](https://support.cloudflare.com/hc/articles/218411427).

-- [**Transform Rules**](/transform) - Allow you to make adjustments to incoming requests at the edge before they go through any other Cloudflare products.
+* [**Transform Rules**](/transform) — Allow you to make adjustments to incoming requests at the edge before they go through any other Cloudflare products.

 <Aside type='note' header='Note'>